FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

 CFTUTIL CFTFOLDER ID=B, SCANDIR='/home/CFT/fm/dir_b/scan', WORKDIR='/home/CFT/fm/dir_b/work', PART='(0)', IDF='TXT', INCLUDEFILTER='\*.txt'
 ```

-The files to be sent must be moved to the directory that corresponds to the destination partner name, for example /home/CFT/fm/dir\_b/newyork for the partner named newyork.
+The files to be sent must be moved to the directory that corresponds to the destination partner name, for example `/home/CFT/fm/dir_b/newyork `for the partner named `newyork`.

 ### Directory C requirements